Wien Westbahnhof railway station

 Wien Westbahnhof (Vienna West station) is a major Austrian railway station, the original starting point of the West railway (Westbahn) and a former terminus of international rail services.
-In 2015, its role changed with the opening of Vienna's new main station and Westbahnhof now is mainly a commuter station and the terminus of private rail operator WESTbahn's intercity service from Salzburg.
+In 2015, its role changed with the opening of Vienna's new main station and Westbahnhof is now mainly a commuter station and the terminus of private rail operator WESTbahn's intercity service from Bregenz and Munich.
 Locally, Wien Westbahnhof is served by S-Bahn line S50 and U-Bahn lines U3 and U6.
 Six tram lines converge on Europaplatz in front of the station, although none go into the city centre.
 There are also buses to the airport.

 Location

 Westbahnhof is in Vienna's 15th District (Rudolfsheim-Fünfhaus) on the Gürtel (inner-city ring road).
-Mariahilfer Strasse to the immediate south-east provides a direct route into the centre of the city.
+Mariahilfer Strasse to the immediate south-east provides a direct route into the center of the city.

 Significance

-Westbahnhof is one of the busiest stations of Vienna and used to be of one of the several termini for international trains in the city.
-With the 2015 opening of Wien Hauptbahnhof, all long-distance services of the state-owned Austrian Federal Railways (ÖBB) were transferred to that station, although private operator WESTbahn maintains its intercity service from Salzburg.
-At the same time, the frequency of fast regional service along the West railway was increased.
+Westbahnhof is one of the busiest stations in Vienna and used to be one of the several termini for international trains in the city.
+With the 2015 opening of Wien Hauptbahnhof, all long-distance services of the state-owned Austrian Federal Railways (ÖBB) were transferred to that station, although private operator WESTbahn maintains its intercity service from Bregenz and Munich via Salzburg.
+At the same time, the frequency of fast regional service along the West Railway was increased.

 The station is also the departure point for all regional rail lines into the west of Vienna that are included in the Eastern Regional Traffic Authority and belong in part to the Viennese S-Bahn.

-As some facilities of the station are no longer needed after its demotion, a reduction in the station's size is to be expected and concepts for the utilisation of the surplus space are already being considered.
+As some facilities of the station are no longer needed after its demotion, a reduction in the station's size is to be expected, and concepts for the utilisation of the surplus space are already being considered.